 - 1 1/2 Tbsp Coconut Palm Sugar

 - 3/4 tsp Pumpkin Pie Spice

 - Preheat the oven to 350 degrees.
 Grease 8 wells of a muffin tin (preferably non-stick).

 - In a mixing bowl, whisk together the almond flour, tapioca flour, Coconut Flour, baking powder, baking soda, salt, and pumpkin pie spice.

 - In another bowl, whisk together the pumpkin puree, eggs, vanilla, and honey until smooth.

 - Add the wet ingredients to the dry and whisk in until mixture is smooth.

-- Allow to sit for 10 minutes before baking so that the coconut flour can
+- Allow to sit for 10 minutes before baking so that the coconut flour can fully absorb the liquid.

 - Divide the batter between the 8 greased muffin tins, using a scoop to distribute the batter so that the tops are rounded.